smartemission/docker-se-grafana/README.md

 Grafana viewer for Calibration-related and AirSensEUR data from InfluxDB.
 Fully functional:
 Includes Datasource and Dashboard definitions.
+You mainly need to provide credential settings via Env-vars.

 ## Hosting